Ukazi soup

 Ukazi or Okazi (wild spinach) soup is an Igbo soup.

 The soup is made majorly from two leaves: okazi and water leaf.

 Some ingredients used in making the soup include palm oil, egusi balls (mgbam), crayfish and seasoning cubes.
 Okazi soup can be eaten with swallows such as eba, Semo and pounded yam.
+Ofe Okazi is similar to Ofe Owerri, but unlike the latter, which is thickened with cocoyam, Ofe Okazi is thickened with achi, ofor, or ukpo, giving it a distinct texture and flavor.